 We recorded these two songs live off the floor (minus vocals) and now, only days later, they’ve been made into awesome videos and are available for download from Tim’s website.
 These guys are going to be piling into their steal of a Rock Van and touring across the country this Spring and Summer.
 Watch for ‘em!

 Here’s a little video of Bill “Furious” George (of Red Ram and Modo Trio) playing the drums on a session for artist CameronSound.
 When you’ve got a pro drummer like Bill playing, the session almost engineers itself.
 I find I need to use way less EQ and compression for a great player.
 (Of course I still smacked Bill’s kit with a pair of Distressors because I can.)
 Shaping up to be a fun project, inspired by Massive Attack, Radiohead, Portishead, and of course Harry Nilsson.

 I just read this quote from legendary producer Jerry Wexler: “Time and again I have found that flagrantly artificial attempts at melisma are either a substitute for real fire and passion or a cover-up for not knowing the melody… Please, learn the song first, and then sing it from the heart.”
 Truer words were never spoken.

 On the other side of the glass today!
 I played some Hammond B-3 organ and Wurlitzer piano on a couple songs of Kaley Bird’s, with producer / engineer Terry Tran (pictured) at the helm.
 Great songs, lots of fun.

 Edmontone is an awesome music recording studio in downtown Edmonton, Alberta, Canada.
-For availability, rates or to request a tour of the facilities, give us a call at 780.757.5425 or email us here.
+For availability, rates or to request a tour of the facilities, give us a call at 780.757.5425 (please note that blocked phone numbers are generally not answered) or email us here.
 We look forward to working with you!